heyjinwei/GBA_3241/README.md

 ## Getting Started

+Download the [latest release](https://github.com/kheyang/GBA_3241/releases) or make your own GBA ROM file by following the steps below.

 The development of this project was done on [HAM 2.70](https://www.cameronjtinker.com/posts/gba-development-with-ham-271-sdk-for-windows), which can be downloaded from the embedded URL.